im-smuze/mypage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Vision-Language & Healthcare
+- Multi-modality & Biomedical & Causality
 - Medical Report Generation
-- Image Captioning
+- Medical Image Analysis

 # Education to show in About widget